ArendPeter/GameMakerGuide/docs/4_FlappyBird_Movement/1_FlappyBird_PassiveMovement.md

 ## Setup Resources

-As I mentioned at the top of the chapter, art isn't something I'll be teaching so we'll be using art made by Brad (the Star Garden Games artist) for the remainder of the couse
+As I mentioned at the top of the chapter, art isn't something I'll be teaching so we'll be using art made by Brad (the Star Garden Games artist) for the remainder of the course

 Let's just import all our sprites in one go.
 Navigate to the flappy bird images included with the course, and drag them into game maker to create the sprites.
 You should end up with the following sprites